Are you wondering if you should add ducks to your backyard homestead? Maybe you are thinking about starting with ducks over Chickens?

 Here are a few quick reasons I recommend adding ducks to your flock:

-- Ducks are a chatty bunch but its more of a whisper.
-You know those hens can get pretty mouthy with one another.
+- Ducks are a chatty bunch, but it’s more of a whisper.
+Although, you know those hens can get pretty mouthy with one another.

 - They are beautiful on the water.

 - They are the cutest things as ducklings- much cuter than chicks!

 Read or Pin for Later: 6 Things You Must Know Before Getting Ducks

 If you are thinking about getting started with ducks, there is one major mistake we made.

 We have a half-acre pond and thought, why not get some ducks who can enjoy our beautiful pond.

 We even thought about building them a pretty floating little house out there…